 Moderate bleeding from the nose is normal, and will gradually decrease.
 The gauze dressing ("mustache dressing") will collect blood and should be changed only when saturated.
-It is not unusual to change these dressing every hour during the first 24 hours after surgery.
+It is not unusual to change the dressing every hour during the first 24 hours after surgery.
 After a few days you will probably no longer need to use the dressing.
-Do not take aspirin, aspirin-containing medications, or non-steroidal anti-inflammatory medications (Advil) for 3 weeks following surgery.
+Do not take aspirin, aspirincontaining medications, or non-steroidal anti-inflammatory medications (Advil) for 3 weeks following surgery.

 You will likely be prescribed antibiotics after surgery, and should finish all the pills that have been ordered.
 Some form of a narcotic will also be prescribed (usually Vicodin), and is to be taken as needed.
 If you require narcotics you are cautioned not to drive.
-In some situations, your surgeon may prescribe steroids to be taken either preoperatively and/or postoperatively.
-It is very important that you take this medication as prescribed, and not discontinue it prematurely.
 If you have nausea or vomiting postoperatively, you may be prescribed anti-emesis medications such as Phenergan.
 If you have any questions or you feel that you are developing a reaction to any of these medications, you should consult your doctor.
 You should not take any other medication, either prescribed or over-the-counter, unless you have discussed it with your doctor.